How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 You are balancing product velocity with scrutiny.

-You also need engineers who understand financial data flows, banking integrations, identity validation, payment rails, and the internal logic that keeps everything secure.
+To do that successfully, you need engineers who understand financial data flows, banking integrations, identity verification and validation, faster payment rails, and the internal logic that keeps everything secure.
 Those people are expensive and scarce.

 Compliance requirements evolve every quarter.
 Infrastructure can get complicated quickly as you add new features.
 And just when you think the architecture is stabilizing, investor expectations shift again.

-If you are building in insurtech, lending, crypto, or a mobile finance app, the pressure doubles.
+If you are building in insurtech, lending, crypto, or a mobile finance app, you need people familiar with what those landscapes require and who have the technical skills to deliver.

 The traps many fintech companies fall into